aziddddd/mlops-on-vertex-ai-pipelines/README.md

 Kindly perform the following steps before you actually run the pipeline:
 1. Create the following BQ datasets in your GCP project with the following names:
-    1. test_train_dataset
+    1. test_train_dataset.
-    2. test_prediction_dataset
+    2. test_prediction_dataset.
-    3. test_tracking
+    3. test_tracking.
-    4. test_outbound
+    4. test_outbound.
-2. Create a GCS bucket for VAIP metadata auto-storage .
+2. Create a GCS bucket for VAIP metadata auto-storage.
     1. Set CREATE_BUCKET parameter to True in config.py and save.
-    2. Run grandpipeline.ipynb until the “ Load your pipeline components and configs” cell
+    2. Run grandpipeline.ipynb until the “ Load your pipeline components and configs” cell.
     3. Change CREATE_BUCKET parameter back to False in config.py and save.
     4. Restart the kernel.
-3. Run the following snippet to start/restart your model league
+3. Run the following snippet to start/restart your model league.

 # Important Notes